-Wike signs Executive Order proscribing IPOB in Rivers
+Wike signs executive order proscribing IPOB in Rivers

-Governor Nyesom Wike of Rivers State has signed an executive order to reinforce the ban on the Indigenous Peoples of Biafra (IPOB) and its activities in the State.
+Gov. Nyesom Wike of Rivers has signed an executive order to reinforce the ban on the Indigenous Peoples of Biafra (IPOB) and its activities in the State.

-He made this known in a statement by his Special Assistant (Media), Kelvin Ebiri.
+He made this known in a statement by Mr Kelvin Ebiri, Special Assistant (Media) to the Governor.

-Mr Ebiri stated that the governor, in a broadcast on Wednesday night in Port Harcourt, maintained that Rivers State remains the home to all tribes and ethnic nationalities.
+Ebiri stated that the governor, in a broadcast on Wednesday night in Port Harcourt, maintained that Rivers remains the home to all tribes and ethnic nationalities.

-He said the government acknowledges and appreciates the enormous contributions from non-indigenes to the political, social and economic development of the state.
+He said that the government acknowledges and appreciates the enormous contributions from non-indigenes to the political, social and economic development of the State.

-The statement said the state government will neither accept nor allow any individual or group from within and outside to violate the peace, endanger lives and property under any guise.
+According to the statement, the State Government will neither accept nor allow any individual or group from within and outside to violate the peace, endanger lives and property under any guise.

 “And so, let it be understood that we have nothing against all or any specific tribe and will continue to live in peace with people of all other tribal extractions residing or doing business in Rivers State.

-“But we have everything against the presence and activities of the legally-proscribed IPOB and whatever that group stands for in Rivers State.
+“But we have everything against the presence and activities of the legally-proscribed IPOB and whatever that group stands for in Rivers State,” the governor warned.

 “I have, therefore, signed the executive order to reinforce the total ban on IPOB and its activities in Rivers State or any part thereof and nothing will stop us from enforcing this ban in its entirety,’’ he said.